ProximoSrl/Jarvis.ConfigurationService/README.md

 This will return encrypted string.
 Now if you want to include an encrypted string inside config you should simply enclose with Dollar Sign, ex

 	'$ldapPassword$' : '061FC47C86934D2B3311CE094CA61BB9'

+##Chocolatey package

+install with

+	choco install Jarvis.ConfigurationService.Host -source 'https://www.myget.org/F/jarvis/api/v2' -packageParameters "/installationRoot:C:\Program files\Proximo\ConfigurationManager" -force

+Remember that if you want to install a prerelease version you need to add -pre switch and the exact version you want to install.